Code-Institute-Submissions/serendipity/README.md

 Content
 The text for section Y was copied from the Wikipedia article Z Media
-The photos used in this site were obtained from ...
+The photos used in this site were obtained from pexels.com and Unsplash.com Photo by cottonbro from Pexels
-Acknowledgements
-I received inspiration for this project from X
+Photo by Elly Fairytale from Pexels
+Photo by Bas Masseus from Pexels
+Photo by Daria Shevtsova from Pexels
+Photo by Ylanite Koppens from Pexels
+Photo by Evgenia Basyrova from Pexels
+Photo by Rachel Claire from Pexels
+Photo by Izzy Hardy from Pexels
+Photo by Taryn Elliott from Pexels
+Photo by Karolina Grabowska from Pexels

+Acknowledgements:
+.
+My Mentor
+.
+My Husband